Property Maintenance Inspections

 For over 40 years, we have helped clients make decisions about their largest investment.
 More than inspectors, our team is made up of licensed builders and qualified building consultants with an extensive knowledge of the industry and what it takes to construct a property that will stand the test of time and offer you value.

-As an independent party, an inspection by us provides unbiased, clear insight into the condition of your home or business.
+As an independent party, property maintenance inspections conducted by our team provide you with unbiased, clear insights into the condition of your home or business.
 Combined with a report that is easy to follow, we guide you in the next steps by offering recommendations for repairs or proactive steps to prevent damage.

 We provide you with the professional advice you need to make an informed decision with peace of mind when purchasing a commercial building.